 South Essex Active Travel

-We’re working with Southend and Thurrock councils to deliver the South Essex Active Travel (SEAT) project.
-The three-year project is funded by the Department for Transport, which aims to boost active travel and improve access to jobs, learning and skills in south Essex.
+We worked with Southend and Thurrock councils to deliver the South Essex Active Travel project.
+This was funded by the Department for Transport with the aim to boost active travel and improve access to jobs, learning and skills in south Essex.

 Rail strategy and the Community Rail Partnership

-We work with local rail operators to improve the local rail network and to produce a Rail strategy (919KB PDF).
+We work with local rail operators to improve the local rail network.
+See our Rail strategy (PDF, 919KB).
 We’re part of the Essex and South Suffolk Community Rail Partnership, which encourages rail travel on the five branch lines in Essex.